English ship Dainty (1588): Spanish service

 The Spaniards sailed the Dainty to the Pearl Islands and then to the port of Perico (west-northwest of Panama City), having a jubilant reception on 9 July.
 The guns and ammunition of the prize were priced at 78,000 pesos.
 The ship was paraded through the harbour like a war trophy, receiving the townspeople on board.
 For two months the ship was repaired there, and was then taken to Callao, in the Viceroyalty of Peru.
-She entered the service of the Spanish Navy with the name of Nuestra Señora de la Visitación (also called Visitación), in consideration of the religious holiday of the day she was captured.
+It entered the service of the Spanish Navy with the name of Nuestra Señora de la Visitación (also called Visitación), in consideration of the religious holiday of the day it was captured.
 In addition to the new name, it was nicknamed La Inglesa.
 The ship remained in service in the Armada del Mar del Sur (English: South Sea Navy) until twenty-five years after its capture by the Spaniards.

-During Viceroy Luis de Velasco's rule (1596–1604), remained permanently enlisted since Dutch intruders entered the South Pacific between 1599 and 1600.
+During Viceroy Luis de Velasco's rule (1596–1604), it remained permanently enlisted since Dutch intruders entered the South Pacific between 1599 and 1600.
 In January 1600, he was sent with other ships to find the Dutch.
-By then, the ship was carried a crew of 145 and was armed with 18 guns.
+By then, the ship was carried by a crew of 145 and was armed with 18 guns.
 In this period, the Visitación would have been the second capital ship of the Pacific squadron.
 Between 1602 and 1604, the Visitación underwent an important reconstruction in the shipyard of Guayaquil, which has led some historians to consider it as a completely new vessel.

-By 1615, Visitación was in poor condition, she already had several years of service.
-In the middle of that year, she stayed in Callao to protect the port, with 30 men and 12 guns, from the threat of the Dutch squadron under Joris van Spilbergen.
-Shortly after, she set sail for Panama in a convoy, carrying money from the Royal Treasury and private sector, and to bring the new Viceroy of Peru, the Prince of Esquilache.
-In the government of Esquilache, the veteran Visitación was still in service despite her shortcomings when sailing close-hauled.
+By 1615, Visitación was in poor condition, as it already had several years of service.
+In the middle of that year, it stayed in Callao to protect the port, with 30 men and 12 guns, from the threat of the Dutch squadron under Joris van Spilbergen.
+Shortly after, it set sail for Panama in a convoy, carrying money from the Royal Treasury and private sector, and to bring the new Viceroy of Peru, the Prince of Esquilache.
+In the government of Esquilache, the veteran Visitación was still in service despite its shortcomings when sailing close-hauled.
 Later, with the realization of the naval plans of Esquilache between 1617 and 1619, it was sold to finance the purchase of other warships.